Monday, December 11, 2023

 We rode to Walmart to pick up a few items and then returned to the hotel for several hours.

-Blues Brothers, Dolly Pardon, Elvis, Frank Sinatra, and Aretha Franklin.
+Blues Brothers, Dolly Parton, Elvis, Frank Sinatra, and Aretha Franklin.

-We finished the night with a Christmas Show at the Legends Theatre, where we saw the Blues Brothers, Dolly Pardon, Elvis, Frank Sinatra, and Aretha Franklin.
+We finished the night with a Christmas Show at the Legends Theatre, where we saw the Blues Brothers, Dolly Parton, Elvis, Frank Sinatra, and Aretha Franklin.

 Back to the hotel to rest.